Provider Attributes

 Multiple GPU Models

-If you have different GPU models across nodes:
+If you have different GPU models across nodes, list each model with its RAM and interface keys:

 attributes: